 While all library computers have ports for headphones, the library does not lend headphones for patron use.
 Headphones may be purchased at the library vending machine for $1.25.

 Stamps and envelopes are available for purchase at the library.
 Stamps are 47 cents and envelopes are 10 cents.
 We have a post office pox available outside the library with pick-up taking place Monday - Saturday at noon.

 Go green and purchase a tote bag to transport your library books home.
 Purchase one on your way out at the circulation desk for $4.00.

-USB flash drives can be purchased at the library vending machine for $8.50 - they store 4 GB worth of documents and can be used at any computer and/or when using the scanning function on our copy machine.
+USB flash drives can be purchased at the library vending machine starting at $8.00 for 4 GB - they can be used to store documents at any computer and/or when using the scanning function on our copy machine.

 Browse the library catalog, place items on hold and renew items from your mobile phone on an Apple or Android device.
 Click on the appropriate link below from your mobile phone or search for the “LibraryAnywhere” app from your phone's marketplace.

 Browse the library’s digital media catalog and download e-books and audiobooks to your Apple, Android, Blackberry or Windows Phone 7 device.
 Click here from your device or search for the “OverDrive Media Console” app from your phones marketplace.

 Cell phones may be dropped off, during library hours, in our cell phone bin.
 This bin is located in our copy machine room.
 Please dispose of your charger and any accessories prior to dropping off your phone.